 However, the project was found not to be efficient as the project management costs allowances were excessive.
+The majority of the reduction was due to an error in QUU's forecasting model, which QUU corrected.
 SKM recommended a reduction in project costs of \$3.16 million from the original budget costs (\$395,000 in 2013-14 and \$2.77 million in 2014-15).

 The Sewer Reticulation Renewals Program has not followed the 'toll gate' or 'gateway' review process.
-SKM noted the original budget for this program exceeded the \$5m threshold for major projects - which are subject to gateway reviews - but that expenditure for 2012-13 and 2014-15 were below the threshold and therefore the classification as 'minor' was appropriate.
+SKM noted the original budget for this program exceeded the \$5 million threshold for major projects - which are subject to gateway reviews - but that expenditure for 2012-13 and 2014-15 were below the threshold and therefore the classification as 'minor' was appropriate.